(Last updated on January 9th, 2023)

 - Gesture control, allowing the user to use finger movement shortcuts in the application.

 With so many features, Fresco is a stellar application for mobile design.
 The various brushes are great for creating detailed illustrations, and the collaboration/sharing tools are rather handy if you want multiple eyes on your work.
 For these many features, the application gets a perfect score.

 - Over 200 brushes are included in the application.
 Types of brushes are sorted by activity, ranging from calligraphy, sketching, painting, charcoals, airbrush, and more.
 It can also import Photoshop brushes.

 - Brush customization is very precise.
 You can adjust everything from the taper, grain, color dynamics, Apple Pencil settings, wet mix, and more.

 - Exclusively created for iPad.
 Therefore, curated to work seamlessly with the iPad and Apple Pencil.
-The responsiveness from the stylus is excellent and intuitive.
+The responsiveness of the stylus is excellent and intuitive.